Super satisfying, insanely delicious, Vegan Chocolate Banana Muffins. Fudgy, perfectly sweet, easy to make with no mixer required!

 - ¼ cup maple syrup , (real maple syrup not pancake syrup)

 - ½ cup (100 grams) sugar of choice , any works here, white, brown, cane, turbinado, coconut..just use whatever you have.

 - ¾ teaspoon fine sea salt , not table salt

 - 1¾ cup (218 grams) all-purpose, spelt or wholewheat flour , (if in the UK plain flour is the equivalent of all-purpose)

 - ¾ teaspoon baking soda

-- ½ cup / 50 g cocoa power
+- ½ cup (50 grams) cocoa powder

-- Preheat the oven to 425°F (218 °C) and grease or line a 12 well or 2 x 6 well muffin pans.
+- Grease or line a 12 well or two 6 well muffin pans.

 - Mash the bananas really well with a fork or potato masher until they are a slightly lumpy puree.